 Rotator cuff syndrome

-Shoulder pain is commonly caused by the so-called rotator cuff syndrome, which occurs when the tendons in the rotator cuff are being pinched.
+Shoulder pain is often caused by what is known as rotator cuff syndrome, which occurs when the tendons in the rotator cuff of the shoulder blade get pinched.

-Of all the joints in the body, the shoulder has the greatest mobility.
-It consists of 4 joints.
-The two largest of these are formed by the attachment between the upper arm bone and the shoulder blade and the attachment between the shoulder blade and the chest wall.
+Of all the joints in your body, the shoulder has the greatest mobility.
+It consists of four joints.
+The two largest joints are formed by the attachment between the upper arm bone and the shoulder blade, as well as the attachment between the shoulder blade and the chest wall.

-The attachment between the upper arm bone and the shoulder blade consists of a small socket and a large head.
-This combination makes it possible to move the arm in many different directions, but it also carries the risk that the shoulder can become destabilized.
-Several structures help stabilize the shoulder: the joint capsule, the ligament, the diaphragm and the rotator cuff itself.
+The attachment between your upper arm bone and your shoulder blade consists of a very small socket and a large head.
+This combination gives the arm the ability to move in many different directions.
+From a structural point of view, this high flexibility of the ball and socket joint means a high risk of becoming destabilized.
+Several anatomical structures help compensate and stabilize the shoulder.
+These include the joint capsule, the ligament, the diaphragm and the rotator cuff itself.

-The four muscles of the rotator cuff protrude from the shoulder blade, slide under a bone ceiling and attach to the upper arm.
-Different conditions can cause the rotator cuff to be clamped under the bone ceiling, which results in the tendons being pinched.
+The four muscles of your rotator cuff protrude (jut out) from the shoulder blade, slide under a bone ceiling and attach to your upper arm.
+Different conditions can cause the rotator cuff to be clamped under the bone ceiling, which can result in your tendons becoming pinched.